-The company has made its technology an open standard, which means manufacturers can skin the experience any way they like, as long as they stick to the agreed standards: the Freeview Play branding must remain prominent, for example.
+The technology is an open standard, which means manufacturers can skin the experience any way they like, as long as they stick to the agreed standards: the Freeview Play branding must remain prominent, for example.

 What services does it offer?

 Guy North and his team at Freeview previously confirmed that BBC iPlayer, ITV Hub and All 4 would be integrated at launch.
 Channel 5's Demand 5 then followed soon after.
 We expect the latter to also change its name to My5 in the coming months, as it is rolling out the new branding across devices.
 You might have had the update on your TV already.

 UKTV has also recently added support for its channels: Dave, Yesterday, Really and Drama.
 Shows from each of these are also available on Freeview Play thanks to the UKTV Play app that compatible TVs and set-top-boxes now feature.

 Other services and broadcasters are yet to announce their support.